Speed is Essential.

 A good page load time now doesn’t guarantee stellar speeds down the road.

-Site updates, theme upgrades, new plugins, insufficient hosting power, and unseen glitches are bound to happen as your web presence grow.
+Site updates, theme upgrades, new plugins, insufficient hosting power, and unseen glitches are bound to happen as your web presence grows.

 Make sure to follow the best practices outlined above and to test the performance of your site regularly.